 - Documents submitted with your PPP Loan Forgiveness Application

-- Documents supporting the listing of each individual employee in PPP Schedule A Worksheet Table 1 and Table 2
+- (If applicable) Documents supporting the listing of each individual employee in PPP Schedule A Worksheet Table 1 and Table 2

 Vanessa Wu is the General Counsel of Rippling where she does lawyerly things.